Is it ever right to count other’s blessings?

 Winston Churchill said, Courage is what it takes to stand up and speak; courage is also what it takes to sit down and listen.

-The song says, Count your blessings.
+The hymn says, Count your blessings.
 We get that.
 We’re called to rejoice always and give thanks in all circumstances.
 This is God’s revealed will for us.
 That we know for sure.

 But what about counting for others?